CopernicaMarketingSoftware/Documentation/Mailerq/4.0/configuration.md

 the license file can be configured by setting

 ```
-license: `<path to license.txt>`
+license:		<Path to your license> (empty by default)
 ```

-The default path is `/etc/mailerq/license.txt`.

 ## User

-If you have configured MailerQ to use ports lower than 1024 (like port 25 for SMTP and/or port 80 for the management console), the MTA must be started as user root.
+If you have configured MailerQ to use ports lower than 1024 (like port 25 for SMTP and/or port 80 for the management console), the MTA must be started as user `root`.
 Once the ports have been opened, MailerQ changes its identity to the user set in the config file.

 ```
-user: `<user name>`
+user:           <user name> (empty by default)
 ```

 The user name to change identify to after the SMTP and HTTP ports have been opened.